 Complete sets of boards that are intended for making packing cases or crates - with or without accessories such as corner or foot reinforcements - aren't classified under subheading code 4407.
 Instead, they're classified under heading code 4415.

 Wood sheets that are used for veneering and for making plywood or similar laminated wood are classified under heading code 4408.
-To be classified under this heading code, these sheets mustn't be thicker than 6 millimetres.
+To be classified under this heading code, these sheets mustn't be thicker than 6 millimeters.
 But they can be spliced, taped, stitched or glued together edge to edge to make larger sheets for use in plywood and similar laminated wood.
-Sheets may also be:
+Sheets may also be

 - finger-jointed, possibly in a zig-zag pattern